Semi-Blind Joint Channel and Symbol Estimation in IRS-Assisted Multi-User MIMO Networks: System Model

-To capture a certain level of UT mobility, we assume that the UT-IRS channels stay constant during a frame, but vary in different frames independently.
-On the other hand, the IRS-BS channel follows a quasi-static model, and is assumed to remain constant during the transmission time.
-This is a reasonable assumption since the BS and the IRS are assumed to be deployed at fixed positions.
-We also assume that the direct communication links between the UTs and the BS are weak or not available, as it is the case of most interest in IRS-assisted networks.
-Each UT sends $L$ data symbol vector that are \textit{diagonally} coded as $\mathbf{z}_u[k,t] = \textrm{diag}(\mathbf{w}_u[k])\mathbf{x}_u[t] \in \mathbb{C}^{L \times 1}$, where $\mathbf{x}_u[t] \in \mathbb{C}^{L \times 1}$ is the symbol vector transmitted by the $u$-th UT at the $t$-th time slot, $t = 1, \dots, T$, whose entries are drawn from any finite-alphabet constellation.
-The vector $\mathbf{w}_u[k] \in \mathbb{C}^{L \times 1}$ denotes the coding vector associated with the $u$-th UT at the $k$-th block.
-The quasi-static IRS-BS channel matrix is denoted by $\mathbf{H} \in \mathbb{C}^{M \times N}$, while the time-varying channel matrix between the IRS and the $u$-th UT at frame $i$ is denoted as $\mathbf{G}_{u,i} \in \mathbb{C}^{N \times L}$.
-Therefore, the signal received at the BS coming from the $u$-th UT through of the IRS is given by
+To capture a certain level of \ac{UT} mobility, we assume that the \ac{UT}-\ac{IRS} channels stay constant during a frame, but vary in different frames independently.
+On the other hand, the \ac{IRS}-\ac{BS} channel follows a quasi-static model \gild{\cite{Hu2021}}, and is assumed to remain constant during the transmission time.
+This is a reasonable assumption since the \ac{BS} and the \ac{IRS} are assumed to be deployed at fixed positions.
+We also assume that the direct communication links between the \ac{UT}s and the \ac{BS} are weak or not available.
+Each \ac{UT} sends $L$ data symbol vector that are \textit{diagonally} coded as $\mathbf{z}_u[k,t] = \textrm{diag}(\mathbf{w}_u[k])\mathbf{x}_u[t] \in \mathbb{C}^{L \times 1}$, where $\mathbf{x}_u[t] \in \mathbb{C}^{L \times 1}$ is the symbol vector transmitted by the $u$-th \ac{UT} at the $t$-th time slot, $t = 1, \dots, T$, whose entries are drawn from any finite-alphabet constellation.
+The vector $\mathbf{w}_u[k] \in \mathbb{C}^{L \times 1}$ denotes the coding vector associated with the $u$-th \ac{UT} at the $k$-th block.
+The quasi-static \ac{IRS}-\ac{BS} channel matrix is denoted by $\mathbf{H} \in \mathbb{C}^{M \times N}$, while the time-varying channel matrix between the \ac{IRS} and the $u$-th \ac{UT} at frame $i$ is denoted as $\mathbf{G}_{u,i} \in \mathbb{C}^{N \times L}$.
+Therefore, the received signal at the \ac{BS} coming from the $u$-th \ac{UT} via \ac{IRS} is given by

-where $\mathbf{s}[k] \in \mathbb{C}^{N \times 1}$ collects the phase shifts $s_n[k]=e^{j\phi_n[k]}$ applied by the IRS during the $k$-th block, and $\mathbf{v}[i,k,t] \in \mathbb{C}^{M \times 1}$ denotes the additive white Gaussian noise (AWGN) term.
-Note that the IRS phase shifts configuration and the coding vectors are known by the BS and remains constant during the $T$ time slots within the $k$-th block, but varies between different blocks.
+where $\mathbf{s}[k] \in \mathbb{C}^{N \times 1}$ collects the phase shifts $s_n[k]=e^{j\phi_n[k]}$ applied by the \ac{IRS} during the $k$-th block, and $\mathbf{v}[i,k,t] \in \mathbb{C}^{M \times 1}$ denotes the additive white Gaussian noise (AWGN) term.
+Note that the \ac{IRS} phase shifts configuration and the coding vectors are known by the \ac{BS} and remains constant during the $T$ time slots within the $k$-th block, but varies between different blocks.

-At the BS, the received signal is represented as the superposition of the signals coming from the $U$ UTs.
+At the \ac{BS}, the received signal is represented as the superposition of the signals coming from the $U$ \ac{UT}s.
 Therefore, the total received signal can be expressed as

 or, more compactly,